datatovalue/datatovalue-tools/docs/json_functions.md

  )
 ```

-The BigQuery-compliant schema definition can then be used for a variety of subsequent use-cases, such as table creation to match the precise expected inbound data, and custom JSON parser development.
+The BigQuery-compliant schema definition can then be used for a variety of subsequent use-cases, such as table creation to match the precise expected inbound data, and custom JSON parser development, for which deployment functions are documented below.

 ### deploy_json_parser_udf_query
 This function deploys the JSON parser as a User-Defined Function (UDF) into a defined destination location.
-The UDF operates on single rows of data and returns the JSON payload parsed into BigQuery data types and structures for each row.
+The UDF operates on each row of data and returns the JSON payload parsed into BigQuery data types and structures for each row.

 Argument | Data Type | Description
 --- | --- | ---